 10. Geometric Delight

 Cut out some wooden triangles or hexagons and arrange them into a geometric masterpiece.
 This project is as therapeutic as it is beautiful and makes a great conversation starter.
+You can also use these shapes to create a custom geometric trinket dish for your home.

 11. Felt Ball Fun